cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 Technical detail: The operating system *actually* selects a pre-built *image* which includes that operating system.
-So the term *image* used here is the same term *image* we are working towards later on.
-The image we select loads into the VM as a *blank slate*: Just the operating system, an empty user directory, no additional content.
-We log in to this generic VM as a generic user and continue from there.
-(Let's try and log in from the VSCode terminal.)
+So the term *image* used here is the same idea of the *image* we are working towards creating later on.
+The image we begin with (select) is loaded into the VM as a *blank slate*: Just the operating system, an empty user directory, no additional content.
+We log in to this generic VM as a generic user and continue to customize it from there.

-The VM we use costs $0.12 per hour or $14 per day; so this leads us to a first rule of cloud VMs: Stop the VM when it is not in use.
-This is like turning off a laptop: On a stopped VM everything persists;
+The VM we use costs $0.10 per hour or $12 per day.
+A good rule of thumb is: Establish a VM to shut off every evening when you create it.
+This (passively) ensures we won't leave it running all night.
+"Stop the VM when it is not in use."
+This can be done actively as well, for example through the Azure portal.

-but it is no longer incurring hourly charges. **Start** and **Stop** for a VM are distinct from **Terminate**.
-When we terminate a VM it evaporates; it is gone.
+Note: **Starting** and **Stopping** a VM are distinct from **Terminating** it.
+Terminate a VM and it evaporates; it is gone forever.

+## Research computing environment

-#### VM Concept and Plan including Jupyter Notebook servers
+### Jupyter Notebook servers

-A Jupyter notebook server is a research tool in common use at this time.
-It is a popular component of the research ecosystem.
-We will include one of these in this construction process.

-A researcher installs and runs a Jupyter notebook server on a VM as a step in building a research workspace.
-Commonly the programming language in use in these notebooks is Python.
+Since we are working with a VM, lets customize it as a research computing platform by installing a Jupyter notebook server.
+This is a research tool in common use (circa 2022) that is popular for a variety of reasons.
+For one, Jupyter notebooks enable us to develop and run code in small blocks called cells, in contrast to the traditional 'write large monolithic programs' that can be challenging to debug.
+Another valuable feature of Jupyter notebooks is support for documentation interspersed with code.
+This breaks down the barrier between code and write-up, between analysis and publication.

+Jupyter notebook code execution is managed by a language-specific program called a kernel (for example 'Python kernel', 'R kernel', 'Julia kernel'.
+The kernel operates "behind the scenes" to maintain the notebook environment and run blocks of code as requested.
+In our case we will use Python, where the two other primary Jupyter-supported languages are Julia and R (hence 'JuPyt(e)R').
+In the spirit of expansibility many other kernels have been developed as well: There are more than 100 Jupyter kernels available at this time.

+### Python environments

-Python also features a level of virtualization in what are called *virtual environments*.
+Python features a level of virtualization (specialization) via *virtual environments*.
-The Python *base* environment is the Python interpreter and libraries that comprise the basic Python installation.
+The Python *base* environment is the Python interpreter and libraries that comprise the basic Python installation in the operating system.
 This base environment is a distinct concept from the Jupyter notebook server.
-From this base or default environment a Python (virtual) environment is often built to further customize the workspace.
+From this base or default environment a Python virtual environment is often built to further customize the workspace.
 A virtual environment is an isolated space in which additional libraries are installed.
+In Visual Studio Code (VSCode) a virtual environment called **`.venv`** was created in relation to building Azure Functions.
+This resulted in the string `(.venv)` pre-pended to the Console prompt.

-To connect this together as a narrative we can say that we...
+#### this process as narrative

 * ...choose a particular cloud (Azure) on which to build a research space
 * ...identify and start up a Virtual Machine (VM) with an associated hourly cost